Diabetes and the Heart

 REDUCING THE RISK

 Not much can be done to counteract any familial genetic risk of heart disease in someone who is diabetic.
-However, important and effective steps to control other risk factors are effective.
+However, important and effective steps to control other risk factors are essential.
 The most important one is to lose any excess body weight.
 The risk of heart disease rises because abdominal fat boosts production of so-called bad cholesterol that deposits on the inside of blood vessel walls.
 Having high blood pressure makes the heart work harder to pump blood, so it may strain the heart, damage blood vessels, and increase the risk of a heart attack and other problems.
 Stopping smoking is very important for people with diabetes because both smoking and diabetes narrow blood vessels.

 WHAT CAN BE DONE?

 Someone with diabetes can cut down their risk of heart disease, by making a number of reasonable lifestyle changes.
 As reducing excess body weight is probably the most important, adopting a suitable diet and taking more physical exercise is another.
 These simple measures not only help to control blood sugar but, as a bonus, may lower raised blood pressure.
-Consuming more fruit, veg- etables and whole grain products, and cutting down on foods rich in saturated fat and cholesterol is a well-tested way to make meaningful dietary changes.
+Consuming more fruit, vegetables and whole grain products, and cutting down on foods rich in saturated fat and cholesterol is a well-tested way to make meaningful dietary changes.
 And of course, cutting down or stopping smoking.

 Resources